 Below is Insure.com’s review of the company.
 It’s based on third-party metrics and our in-depth survey of insurance customers.
 Find the full methodology here, including an explanation of our survey scores.

-Florida Blue ranked tenth for affordability among the companies we looked at.
-However, customers give it high marks for having low deductibles.
-And we found that the company has rates that are comparable to other insurers.
+Florida Blue ranked 10th for affordability among the companies we looked at and we found that the company’s rates are comparable to other insurers (see below).

-Below is a look at how Florida Blue rates in Florida compare with those of Aetna for a similar plan.
-These are 2023 healthcare exchange rates for a single, 40-year-old male in excellent health with an annual income of $70,000.
+Below is a look at how Florida Blue rates in Florida compare with those of UnitedHealthcare and Aetna for similar plans.
+These are 2024 healthcare exchange rates for a single, 40-year-old male in excellent health with an annual income of $70,000.

-Almost 75% of Florida Blue customers say they are satisfied with the insurer.
+Almost seven out of 10 Florida Blue customers say they are satisfied with the insurer.
 A few other insurers ranked higher in this category, which Kaiser led.
 However, the company did better when looking at average J.D.
-Power’s health plan scores, which measure health plans for overall customer satisfaction.
-It had the fourth highest score among the companies we ranked.
+Power’s health plan scores for Florida.
+J.D.
+Power measures health plans for overall customer satisfaction.

-Florida Blue offers a range of individual and family plans, Medicare and plans through employers.
-Roughly 78% of customers surveyed by Insure.com said they were happy with the offerings.
-Kaiser came out on top in this category.
-Most of the big health insurers had scores that ranged from 70% to 85%.
+Florida Blue offers a range of individual and family plans, Medicare and employer plans.
+Six out of 10 customers surveyed by Insure.com said they were happy with the Florida Blue’s offerings.
+BCBS of Michigan came out on top in this category.

-More than 80% of customers said they would recommend Florida Blue, but that was one of the lower scores among the top insurers in our survey.
-Kaiser led this category, with 96% of its customers saying they would recommend it.
+More than 70% of customers said they would recommend Florida Blue, but that was one of the lower scores among the top insurers in our survey.
+BCBS of Michigan led this category, with 100% of the customers we surveyed saying they would recommend it.

-Florida Blue finished in the lower half in this category, with 65% of its customers giving it high marks here.
+Florida Blue finished in the lower half in this category, with 60% of its customers giving it high marks here.
 But this was a tough category.
-Eight of the 10 companies we ranked saw between 70-80% of their customers give them high marks for trust.
-Kaiser was the top rated insurer in this category and the only one to score above 80%.
+Kaiser was the top-rated insurer in this category but was one of only four to score above 80%.

-Most do, but not all.
-About 87% of customers said they planned to renew their plans with Florida Blue.
-Anthem came out on top in this category followed by Kaiser.
+Yes.
+Of the customers we surveyed, 90% said they planned to renew with Florida Blue.
+BCBS of Michigan and Highmark came out on top in this category.

-Florida Blue has a big provider network in the Sunshine State and customers think it’s generally good, ranking it in the top half in Insure.com’s survey.
+Florida Blue has a big provider network in the Sunshine State and customers rated it in the top half in Insure.com’s survey results.
+But this was another category where the insurers we ranked didn’t do especially well.
+Molina led this category, with 31% of its customers giving it a good grade here.

 Florida Blue’s beginnings date back to 1945, when the Florida Hospital Service began operations in Jacksonville, Florida.
-The following year, the Florida Medical Services Corp. was also formed, which would later become Blue Shield of Florida.
+The following year, the Florida Medical Services Corp. was also formed, later becoming Blue Shield of Florida.

 In 1980, the two companies came together under the Blue Cross and Blue Shield organization to create what is now known as Florida Blue.

 Today, it has a customer base of about 6 million members and a provider network that spans the Sunshine State.
-And through its philanthropic arm, Florida Blue Foundation, the company invests in a wide range of programs and organizations that tackle health inequities among at-risk communities.
+Through its philanthropic arm, Florida Blue Foundation, the company invests in a wide range of programs and organizations that tackle health inequities among at-risk communities.

-It has been on the forefront of incorporating virtual healthcare into its offerings and in 2022 launched a service with Sanitas Medical Centers, a key provider in its network, to offer around-the-clock access to care via video, through an app or by text or email.
+It has been at the forefront of incorporating virtual healthcare into its offerings.
+In 2022, it launched a service with Sanitas Medical Centers, a key provider in its network, to offer around-the-clock access to care via video, through an app or by text or email.

 Earlier in 2022, Hurricane Ian presented a hectic challenge and Florida Blue responded on a number of fronts.
 With many urgent care clinics and doctors’ offices shut in the wake of the hurricane, Florida Blue began offering free virtual doctor visits.